yecril71pl/cpp-docs.pl-pl/docs/standard-library/basic-string-class.md

 ### <a name="parameters"></a>Parametry

 *Przesunięcie*\
-Indeks pozycji elementu, do którego ma się odwoływać.
+Indeks pozycji elementu, do którego ma zostać utworzone odwołanie.

 ### <a name="return-value"></a>Wartość zwracana